India's reel 'Chak De!' moment turns real: SRK asks women's hockey team to 'bring some gold' | Entertainment

 Following the win, hashtags of 'Kabir Khan' and 'Chak De!
 India' started trending on the microblogging site Twitter.

+The friendly banter between the reel and real coaches, however, also led to some social media users trolling Khan.
+Some tweeples criticised the actor for allegedly taking away the limelight from Marijne, who hails from the Netherlands, with another writing that people should celebrate real heroes and not film stars.

+There was also plenty of support for the superstar with a fan digging out a 2017 tweet of Rani Rampal, Indian women's hockey team captain, where she praised the actor's ''Chak De!
+India''.

-Other Bollywood personalities like Anushka Sharma, Arjun Kapoor, and Taapse Pannu also celebrated the historic achievement and congratulated the team on social media.
+Sharing a tweet by Doordarshan on the film's screening on its channel, Rampal had tagged Shah Rukh and wrote, ''@iamsrk sir your movie is really a big motivation.''
+Other film personalities like Anushka Sharma, Arjun Kapoor, and Taapsee Pannu also celebrated the historic achievement and congratulated the team on social media.

 Describing the win as a ''Chak!
 De'' moment, Pannu said the victory was humbling.